MYaghouti/CSCE-212-Introduction-to-Computer-Architecture/README.md

-CSCE 212 Introduction to computer architecture
+CSCE 212 Introduction to Computer Architecture

 This course introduces core topics in computer architecture, based on the textbook Digital Design and Computer Architecture (RISC-V Edition) by Sarah L. Harris and David Harris.